 Contemporary Comb-back: Ian has taken a couple of courses and is in the process of setting himself up properly for chair making.
 This is his first solo chair.
 I look forward to seeing a stream of new chairs as he fulfils his ambition to surround his dining table with a complete mixture of Windsor chairs.
 I can vouch for the fact that this is a great idea!

-Malloof armchair: Charlie came on a course a number of years ago and continues to make chairs.
-This beautiful example is designed by my hero, Sam Malloof.
-Although not a Windsor, Chalrie notes that the base of the seat has a wonderful rippled texture, created with his travisher across the grain!
+Maloof armchair: Charlie came on a course a number of years ago and continues to make chairs.
+This beautiful example is designed by my hero, Sam Maloof.
+Although not a Windsor, Charlie notes that the base of the seat has a wonderful rippled texture, created with his travisher across the grain!